Richard Nixon: China

 In February 1972, Nixon and his wife traveled to China after Kissinger briefed Nixon for over 40 hours in preparation.
 Upon touching down, the President and First Lady emerged from Air Force One and were greeted by Chinese Premier Zhou Enlai.
-Nixon made a point of shaking Zhou's hand, something which then-Secretary of State John Foster Dulles had refused to do in 1954 when the two met in Geneva.
+Nixon made a point of shaking Zhou's hand, something which then-secretary of state John Foster Dulles had refused to do in 1954 when the two met in Geneva.
 More than a hundred television journalists accompanied the president.
 On Nixon's orders, television was strongly favored over printed publications, as Nixon felt that the medium would capture the visit much better than print.
-It also gave him the opportunity to snub the print journalists he despised.
+It also allowed him to snub the print journalists he despised.

 Nixon and Kissinger immediately met for an hour with CCP Chairman Mao Zedong and Premier Zhou at Mao's official private residence, where they discussed a range of issues.
 Mao later told his doctor that he had been impressed by Nixon's forthrightness, unlike the leftists and the Soviets.
 He said he was suspicious of Kissinger, though the National Security Advisor referred to their meeting as his "encounter with history".
 A formal banquet welcoming the presidential party was given that evening in the Great Hall of the People.
 The following day, Nixon met with Zhou; the joint communique following this meeting recognized Taiwan as a part of China and looked forward to a peaceful solution to the problem of reunification.
 When not in meetings, Nixon toured architectural wonders, including the Forbidden City, the Ming tombs, and the Great Wall.
 Americans took their first glance into everyday Chinese life through the cameras that accompanied Pat Nixon, who toured the city of Beijing and visited communes, schools, factories, and hospitals.

 The visit ushered in a new era of US–China relations.
 Fearing the possibility of a US–China alliance, the Soviet Union yielded to pressure for détente with the United States.
 This was one component of triangular diplomacy.